CALL FOR APPLICATIONS

 and publications in peer-reviewed academic editions are strong advantages.

-Preference will be given to candidates below the age of 45, and to those who have not yet benefited from a Fellowship at NEC.
+Preference will be given to early career candidates and to those who have not yet benefited from a Fellowship at NEC.

 Submission of application: